 Introduction to Egmont

 Egmont is committed to the ten principles of the United Nations Global Compact (UNGC), the United Nations Guiding Principles on Business and Human Rights, and the Core Labour Standards of the International Labour Organization (ILO).
-Ensuring fair working conditions is an integral part of Egmont’s corporate culture.
-Egmont operates several policies to ensure that its companies and relevant business partners conduct business in a transparent and ethical manner and in compliance with relevant standards and legislation within Human and Labour rights (including slavery prevention), health and safety measures, environmental issues as well as anti-corruption, including Egmont’s Business Ethics Policy, Egmont’s Code of Conduct, Egmont’s Group Recruitment Policy, and Egmont’s Whistleblowing Policy.
+Ensuring fair working conditions is an integral part of Egmont's corporate culture.
+Egmont operates several policies to ensure that its companies and relevant business partners conduct business in a transparent and ethical manner and in compliance with relevant standards and legislation within Human and Labour rights (including slavery prevention), health and safety measures, environmental issues as well as anti-corruption, including Egmont's Business Ethics Policy, Egmont's Group Recruitment Policy, Egmont's Whistleblowing Policy, and Egmont's Code of Conduct for Third Parties, which was updated in 2025 to reflect development of relevant legislation and international standards.

 Third parties - supply chain due diligence

 As a global business that engages suppliers all over the world, Egmont is attentive to how it deals and interacts with its suppliers.
-Egmont has established a risk based due diligence program, Egmont Social Compliance Program which includes matters relevant to the Modern Slavery Act.
+Egmont has established a risk based due diligence programme, Egmont Social Compliance Programme which includes matters relevant to the Modern Slavery Act.

 - Country Group 1: Audit is required at least every 12 months.